Luxurious Everest Base Camp Trek-14 Day

 Day 01:

 Upon arrival in Kathmandu.
-Complete all the custom work.
-Your representative from The Everest Holiday will welcome you and transfer to your accommodation.
-You can rest at the hotel or stroll around the street of Kathmandu.
-Kathmandu is a valley surrounded by hills with diver’s cultural practice, brotherhood and multi lingual.
-If you have time, The Everest Holiday recommended you to spend time in local environment for unique experience.
+Complete all the customs and baggage.
+The representative from The Everest Holiday, carrying your nameplate, will welcome you and transfer you to the accommodation that you have chosen.
+You can rest at the hotel or stroll around the streets of Kathmandu.
+Kathmandu is a valley surrounded by hills with diverse cultural practices, brotherhood, and multilingualism.
+In the evening, the guide will meet you and explain the upcoming plan for your trek.
+We also request that you settle all outstanding payments after your refreshment.

 Day 02:

-Weak up early and take breakfast.
-Than we move to Airport and board a flight to Lukla.
-It will take around 35 to 40 minute flight duration to reach Lukla.
-On a flight you can see the gigantic mountains, green hills and the diver’s landscape of Nepal.
-Upon landing at Lukla, Tenzing Hillary airport one of the world dangerous airport with only 527 meter short runway.
+Wake up early and have breakfast.
+Then we move to Airport and board a helicopter flight to Lukla.
+It will take around 40 minutes of flight duration to reach Lukla.
+On a flight, you can see the gigantic mountains, green hills, and diverse landscapes of Nepal.
+Upon landing at Lukla, you will arrive at Tenzing Hillary Airport, which is one of the world's most dangerous airports due to its short runway of only 527 meters.

-From Lukla Your EBC trek is started.
-You will hike for 3 to 4 hours, crossing different suspension bridge, green forest and descend to Dudhkoshi Ghat until you reach at Phakding, it is situated in 2,650m.
-Today trek will be short and enjoyable acclimatizing.
-You can spend this extra time to visiting local village and monasteries like Rimishung Monastery and prepare yourself for a long trek in next day.
+From Lukla Your Luxurious EBC trek has started.
+You will hike for 3 to 4 hours, crossing different suspension bridges and green forests and descending to Dudhkoshi Ghat until you reach Phakding, which is in 2,650m.
+Today's trek will be short and enjoyable for acclimatization.
+You can spend this extra time visiting local villages and monasteries like Rimishung Monastery and prepare yourself for a long trek the next day.

-Meals: Breakfast, Lunch, and DinnerAccommodation: LodgeDuration: 40 minute flight and 3-4 House Hike
+Max Altitude: 2,650 m Meals: Breakfast, Lunch, and DinnerAccommodation: Luxurious Teahouse or LodgeDuration: 40 minute flight and 3-4 House Hike

 Day 03:

-After a breakfast, you will continue trekking along the Dudh Koshi River, enjoying the trail majestic view and crossing many Suspension bridge, including the Hillary Bridge where you can experience a new recreational activities like Bungee.
-As you move forward, you will enter to the Sagarmatha National Park check post, where your permits registered and then ascend up through the dense forests.
+As you move forward, you will enter the Sagarmatha National Park checkpost, where your permits are registered, and then ascend through the dense forests.
 You will see the first sight of Mt.
 Everest.
-Trekking further, you will arrive at Namche Bazar gateway of Everest.
+Trekking further, you will arrive at Namche Bazar, the gateway of Everest.

-Max Altitude: 3,440m Meals: Breakfast, Lunch, and DinnerAccommodation: LodgeDuration: 5-6 Hours
+Max Altitude: 3,440m Meals: Breakfast, Lunch, and DinnerAccommodation: Luxurious Teahouse or LodgeDuration: 5-6 Hours

 Day 04:

-Max Altitude: 3,440m Meals: Breakfast, Lunch and DinnerAccommodation: Lodge
+Max Altitude: 3,440m Meals: Breakfast, Lunch and DinnerAccommodation: Luxurious Teahouse or Lodge or in Everest View Hotel

 Day 05:

-After a breakfast at Namche you will head to Tengboche.
-The trail is full of uphill and down, passing through the green forest.
-It’s a challenging trek with the amazing views surrounded entire trail are truly rewarded.
-The forest is full of flora and fauna, if you are lucky you may observe the Musk deer, Himalayan Tahr and Pheasants.
-After a short decent in trail you will continue ascending up to final destination for day Tengboche.
+After a breakfast at Namche, you will head to Tengboche.
+The trail is full of ups and downs, passing through the green forest.
+It’s a challenging trek, but the wonderful views surrounded by the entire trail are truly rewarding.
+The forest is full of flora and fauna; if you are lucky, you may observe the Musk deer, Himalayan Tahr and Pheasants.
+After a short descent on the trail, you will continue ascending to the final destination for the day, Tengboche.

 Tengboche is a handcrafted natural beauty.
-Opening up stunning views of Everest, Nuptse, Ama Dablam and Lhotse. you have also a chance to witness the biggest and oldest Monastery in the Khumbu region, the Tengboche Monastery.
+This location offers stunning views of Everest, Nuptse, Ama Dablam, and Lhotse.
+You will also have a chance to witness the biggest and oldest Monastery in the Khumbu region, the Tengboche Monastery.

 Day 06: